Western Texas College

 Community college in Snyder, Texas, U.S.

-Western Texas College (WTC) is a public community college in Snyder, Texas.
+Western Texas College (WTC) is a public community college in Snyder, Texas, United States.
 It was established in 1969 and has two downtown Snyder locations in addition to the main campus.
 With an enrollment around 2,300, Western Texas College has an extensive distance-learning department, provides dual-credit courses to 43 area high schools, and provides college-level coursework to inmates in three prisons in the West Texas area.

 As defined by the Texas Legislature, the official Western Texas College service area encompasses Borden, Dickens, Fisher, Jones, Kent, Mitchell, Nolan, Runnels, Scurry, and Stonewall Counties.